abhijajal/Social-Media-Data-Analysis-for-Accident-Reports/README.md

 ## Rules for Labeling: Accidental (1) vs Non-Accidental Tweets (0)

 Even after these your are still confused, if this particular tweet is an accidental tweet or not...
-Copy paste the tweet, in grroup me group, and we all will discuss about it.
+Copy paste the tweet, in "group me" group, and we all will discuss about it.

 ## After you are done with Labelling
 Make, sure you have been added as a Collaborator to the github repo,